radandreicristian/radandreicristian/README.md

-👋 Hi, I’m Andrei!
+👋 Hi, I’m Andrei-Cristian Rad!

-I’m versatile machine learning software engineer and researcher, with 2+ years of experience working in international environments.
+I’m a versatile machine learning engineer, researcher and consultant.

-My strengths are NLP, CV, and MLOps.
+My expertise is mainly in NLP and MLOps.
+I am also comofrtable with graph NNs and computer vision.

 I am interested in innovation and start-ups.
 Every once in a while, I contribute to open-source software.

-I work with and can consult on the following technologies;
-- Languages: Python, Kotlin, Java.

-- 🔬 Prototyping: Jupyter, Bokeh.

-- 🖥️ Computation: PyTorch, NumPy, Pandas, SkLearn, Transformers.

-- 🏎️ API: FastAPI, Flask, gRPC.

-- 🛰️ Deployment: Docker, GitHub, CircleCI.

-- ⚙️ MLOps: ClearML, DVC, W&B, MLFlow.

-- ☁️ Cloud: AWS (S3, EC2, SageMaker).

-- 🔧 Tools: NLP tools (SpaCy, ProdiGy), CV tools (PIL, OpenCV).

-- 💾 Storage/DB: SQL, Mongo, ElasticSearch.

-📫 For collaborations: radandreicristian@gmail.com
+📫 For collaborations and inquiries, you can reach out to me at rad@overhaul.ai.

 <!---
 radandreicristian/radandreicristian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.